The following is a guest post contributed by a reader and fellow SUP enthusiast

-An adult should get not less than 150 minutes of moderate-intensity activity per week.
+An adult should get more than 150 minutes of moderate-intensity activity per week.
 This is according to the U.S Department of Health.
 Working out doesn’t always mean going to the gym.

 Standup paddleboarding is an outstanding workout.
 Here is why.

 A good physical activity should be challenging.
 That is what strengthens your body.
 SUP may not look intense (or feel intense for a habitual paddler) but it is.
 Attaining and maintaining balance while paddling at the same time is difficult.

 At first, you may not be able to paddle for long.
 But with time, your heart and lung capacity will increase, building your endurance.